Ja-Xian-Chen/Foreign-Whispers/README.md

 # Foreign Whispers
+In this project you will develop a solution that will accept as input youtube videos from the 60 minutes channel and output the video but with spoken and written subtitles to another language of your choosing.

 ## Milestone 1
-In this project you will develop a solution that will accept as input youtube videos from the 60 minutes channel and output the video but with spoken and written subtitles to another language of your choosing.

-Milestone 1: Source Videos and Closed Captions (10 points) Write a python API that will download the video and its closed captions from youtube.
+Source Videos and Closed Captions
+Write a python API that will download the video and its closed captions from youtube.

 Access 10 videos from the 60 minutes channel and more specifically from the Interviews playlist and download them to your local environment.